itsmehere/CS50AI/LectureNotes/Week6_Language.md

 words["paris"] - words["france"]
 ```

-Add to england to get new vector.
+Add to england to get a new vector.
 Find closest word given that vector
 ```
 words["paris"] - words["france"] + words["england"]
 ```